Childhood, Humor, Life

 Band director 1987 Lexington High School Ohio

 Every summer, our band would take an hour-long drive out to a secluded church camp for a week of sleep-away band camp.
-On the bus, we’d joke that the reason it was so far out was so no one could hear our screams!
-Band camp was intense—five days, ten hours each, under the summer sun, where we’d learn the entire show and form close bonds with each other and our instructors.
+On the bus, we’d joke that the reason it was so far out was so no one could hear our screams.
+Band camp was intense—five days, ten hours each, under the summer sun—but it was also where friendships formed quickly and where the show finally started to feel like ours.

-That week was just the beginning.
 For six months, we practiced five days a week, rain or shine.
 On Fridays, we performed at halftime for both home and away games, and every Saturday from September to November, we traveled to competitions all over Ohio.
-By the time we earned our place at the Citrus Bowl, we had outperformed hundreds of other bands across the country—a thrill that I think even our parents might not have fully realized.
+By the time we earned our place at the Citrus Bowl, we had outperformed hundreds of other bands across the country, which felt like a shared accomplishment we could barely believe.

 Tour buses Lexington Ohio